Ducz0r/warehouse-platform/README.md

 The client application can be started from Visual Studio.
 Since this is a standard WPF desktop application, there is nothing special going on there.

+## Testing

+Right now, only some tests for the Server project exist.
+Currently, the `Warehouse.Server.Tests` project only includes some end-to-end REST API controller endpoint tests.
+To run tests, right-click the project and click on `"Run Tests"`.

 ## Remaining work

 Oh boy!
 Since this task was time-limited to 2 days, there are A TON of things left to be desired.
 The following is a non-complete list of remaining "TODOs":

+- Add testing Server, Client projects; possibly also to Administration App
 - Server
   - **Refactor authentication to use OpenID Connect / JWT tokens, perhaps Microsoft Identity framework**
   - Better error-handling on the REST side